 Louisiana Story

-Louisiana Story is a 1948 American black-and-white drama film directed by Robert J. Flaherty.
-Although it has historically been represented as a documentary film, the events and characters depicted are fictional and the film was commissioned by the Standard Oil Company to promote its drilling ventures in the Louisiana bayous.
-There is not enough factual or educational material in the film to even warrant classifying it as docufiction.
-Its script was written by Frances H. Flaherty and Robert J. Flaherty.
+Louisiana Story is a 1948 American black-and-white drama film directed and produced by Robert J. Flaherty.
+The script was written by Flaherty and his wife Frances H. Flaherty.
+Although it has historically been represented as a documentary film, the events and characters depicted are fictional.
+The film was commissioned by the Standard Oil Company to promote its drilling ventures in the Louisiana bayous.

 Plot